xpqz/dyalog-docs/language-reference-guide/docs/system-functions/system-functions-categorised/manipulating-functions-and-operators/set-stop.md

 ```

 The effect of `⎕STOP` when a function or operator is invoked is to suspend execution at the beginning of any line in the function or operator on which a stop control is placed immediately before that line is executed, and immediately before exiting from the function or operator if a stop control of 0 is set.
 Execution may be resumed by a branch expression.
-A stop control interrupt (1001) may also be trapped - see [Trap Event:](trap.md).
+A stop control interrupt (1001) may also be trapped - see ["Trap Event: "](trap.md).